Michael Avenatti charged with defrauding Stormy Daniels

 Daniels, whose real name is Stephanie Clifford, initially hired Avenatti to handle a lawsuit she filed last year in which she sought to invalidate the nondisclosure agreement she'd signed with Trump's then-lawyer Michael Cohen in exchange for $130,000.

-The money was supposed to buy her silence about an alleged affair with the president, who denies that it took place.
+The money was supposed to buy her silence during Trump's run for president about an alleged affair between the two.
 In August, Cohen pleaded guilty to violating campaign finance laws in connection with the payment.

+In announcing the new charges Wednesday, prosecutors said that Avenatti sent a "fraudulent and unauthorized letter" to Daniels' literary agent, instructing the agent to send payments not to Daniels but to a bank account Avenatti controlled.
+They said he used the stolen funds to pay employees of his law firm and pay for hotels, airfare, dry cleaning and his Ferrari.

+"Far from zealously representing his client, Avenatti, as alleged, instead engaged in outright deception and theft, victimizing rather than advocating for his client," Manhattan U.S. Attorney Geoffrey Berman said in news release.

+"When is the publisher going to cough up my money," she asked Avenatti in early December, according to the indictment.

+Avenatti responded that he was "working them and threatening litigation," prosecutors said, but he did not tell Daniels he had already received the money.

+Daniels began publicly raising concerns about Avenatti's conduct in November.
 In a statement, she said Avenatti had launched a fundraising effort to raise money for her legal case without telling her.
 She also said he had filed a defamation lawsuit against Trump, on her behalf, against her wishes.

 "For months I've asked Michael Avenatti to give me accounting information about the fund my supporters so generously donated to for my safety and legal defense.
 He has repeatedly ignored those requests," she said.
 "Days ago I demanded again, repeatedly, that he tell me how the money was being spent and how much was left.
 Instead of answering me, without my permission or even my knowledge Michael launched another crowdfunding campaign to raise money on my behalf.
 I learned about it on Twitter."

-At the time, Avenatti responded that he was still Daniels "biggest champion."
+At the time, Avenatti responded that he was still Daniels' "biggest champion."

 He said that under his retention agreement, she had agreed to pay him just $100 for his services, and he was entitled to keep all the money he raised for her legal defense to defray what he said were substantial costs of her case.